junxian428/HTB_Certified_Junior_Cybersecurity_Associate/4. Linux Fundamentals/24. Network Configuration/README.md

 3. Configure SELinux to allow a single user to access a specific network service but deny access to all others.

 4. Configure SELinux to deny access to a specific user or group for a specific network service.

+<h3>AppArmor</h3>

+5. Configure AppArmor to prevent a user from accessing a specific file.

+6. Configure AppArmor to allow a single user to access a specific network service but deny access to all others.

+7. Configure AppArmor to deny access to a specific user or group for a specific network service.